On Eagleson's theorem in the non-stationary setup: Vector-valued processes

 The first expression on the above right hand side was estimated in Theorem \ref{QuantEag}, while the second expression was estimated in Section \ref{SecCent}.
-Using the above Lemma 3.3 in we can also obtain a quantitative version of Proposition \ref{Vprop}. \end{remark}
+Using the above Lemma 3.3 together with Proposition \ref{Vprop} we can also get rates in the CLT for $(S_{n,\nu}-\bbE[S_{n,\nu}])/b_{n,\nu}$ from given rates in the corresponding CLT for $(S_{n,\mu}-\bbE[S_{n,\mu}])/b_{n,\mu}$. \end{remark}